 The operations conducted by the MNJTF have led to militarily progress in reducing the movement of Boko Haram by pushing them back into their sanctuaries.

-The EU support covers personnel and operational/logistical costs, representing 78% and 21% of EU funding respectively.
-The AUC committed to providing MNJTF with the necessary assets to enable the force to effectively carry out its mandate, including infrastructure, air transportation and communication equipment.
-Medical services funded by the EU are already being provided to the force and on 15 March 2018, 61 vehicles were handed over.
+The EU support covers personnel and operational/logistical costs.
+The AUC committed to providing MNJTF with the necessary assets to enable the force to effectively carry out its mandate, includingair transportation, ground mobility and communication equipment.
+The 2016 agreement between AU and EU is set to last until December 2020 and supports:

-The AU and the LCBC, together with the MNJTF and its troop contributing countries, have also launched a series of conferences which should lead to the adoption of a comprehensive regional stabilisation strategy that should guide the transition from a military oriented approach towards recovery and development.
+The AU and the LCBC, together with the MNJTF and its troop contributing countries, have adopted a comprehensive Regional Stabilisation Strategy to guide the transition from a military oriented approach towards recovery and development.

 The APF support to the MNJTF is one element of a broader, coordinated and coherent EU strategy to support resilience, stabilisation and economic recovery in the Lake Chad Basin.
 More than EUR 700 million has been mobilised so far for the Lake Chad region, including humanitarian assistance, the Emergency Trust Fund, stabilisation funding as well as national and regional programmes.